robertdiers/tasmota_battery_manager/README.md

 In addition I'm running a few more inverters directly "decreasing" my home consumption value.
 They are not relevant for this solution, but it's good to know that this is possible.

-If you just have one stage, simply leave stage 2 empty.

 ### Dockerhub
 https://hub.docker.com/repository/docker/robertdiers/xxx